Coordinated Specialty Care: NAVIGATE

 NAVIGATE was developed in response to the National Institute of Mental Health (NIMH), who asked that researchers develop and test interventions aimed to improve the course and outcomes of schizophrenia.
 The NAVIGATE team of clinicians was directed by Dr. John Kane at the Zucker Hillside Hospital in New York and was made up of professional connections from Dartmouth Medical School, University of North Carolina at Chapel Hill, Harvard Medical School, Yale Medical School, University of Calgary, UCLA, and SUNY Downstate Medical Center.

 NAVIGATE is an extensive treatment program for those who have experienced a first episode of psychosis.
 Treatment is conducted by a CSC team, which encourages clients to work toward personal goals and recovery.
 NAVIGATE attempts to help clients achieve recovery from FEP by supporting overall functioning and engagement in their lives.
 Additionally, NAVIGATE utilizes medication management, individual resiliency training, family education, and supported employment and education to achieve treatment goals.

 OnTrackNY

-In June of 2013, the New York State Department of Mental Hygiene introduced OnTrackNY to the public.
+In June 2013, the New York State Department of Mental Hygiene introduced OnTrackNY to the public.
 OnTrackNY is a strategy to execute CSC programs in downstate New York.
 The OnTrackNY program was developed to help guide young adults understanding the meaning of their experiences and helps clients achieve personal goals.
 OnTrackNY offers skill building focused recovery review sessions, engagement in safety and overall wellness planning, and ensures that clients and their support system have access to services that they need.
 OnTrackNY is currently led by Professor Lisa Dixon of the Columbia University Irving Medical Center.